snow-kluster/advent-of-code-2022-cpp/README.md

-# advent-of-code-2021-cpp
+# Advent of Code 2021 in C++

-My Advent of Code solutions in C++. https://adventofcode.com/2022
+My [Advent of Code 2022](https://adventofcode.com/2022) solutions in C++.
+This repository holds a separate folder for each day and part.